mehmetsungur/AWSinfrastructureviaTerraformandTerragrunt/README.md

 - **VPC Module:** Creates a Virtual Private Cloud with subnets, route tables, and internet gateways.
 - **EC2 Module:** Provisions EC2 instances with autoscaling and security groups.
-- **S3 Module:** Configures S3 buckets with versioning and encryption.
+- **ALB Module:** Configures Application Load Balancers with HTTP and HTTPS listeners.
 - **RDS Module:** Deploys a relational database with backups and multi-AZ support.
+- **Route 53 Module:** Manages DNS records for the environment.

 ### **Environments**
 Configurations for multiple environments: